Gavin-Niederman/shrewnit/README.md

 > Where does the name come from?

-The name is inspired by the etrsucan shrew, the worlds smallest mammal.
+The name is inspired by the Etruscan shrew, the worlds smallest mammal.

 > What does this library depend on?